-- a. land used or surveyed for use as a public highway or road, and, - includes a bridge forming part of a public highway or any structure incidental to the public highway, road or bridge.
+- a.
+Land used or surveyed for use as a public highway or road; and - b.
+Includes a bridge forming part of a public highway or any structure incidental to the public highway, road or bridge.

 Intermunicipal Collaboration Framework (ICF) means a collaboration framework among two of more municipalities to provide for integrated and strategic planning, delivery and funding of intermunicipal services, to steward scare resources efficiently, and ensure municipalities contribute funding to services that benefit their residents.